h3ndofry/be-maps-search/README.md

 **DEVELOPER NOTES:**

 * I have removed the API key included in this README for security reasons (and I'm uncertain whether it's a key provided for free access by TomTom or one used by Montu developers) as this is being posted on a public Git repository.
+  * Please create an `.env` from the `.env.example` file containing the given API key.
 * A `.gitignore` file has been included containing [sensible defaults](https://github.com/github/gitignore/blob/main/Node.gitignore).

+### What would I do if I had more time?

+I'd rewrite this to use the offical TomTom Web SDK.
+This would be the best option as it also includes type definitions and checking.
+It's a bit overkill for what's being asked for in this challenge, though.

 ---